begeri/Reinforcement-Learning/README.md

 Lab2: Linear regression and classification practise.

-Lab3: DQN method in
+Lab3: DQN method in CartPole-v0 environment.

-Lab4: Policy gradient method in Cart-Pole-V0 environment.
+Lab4: Policy gradient method in Cart-Pole-v0 environment.

 Details are in ```./labs```